isw-kudos/huddo-docs/docs/boards/howto/templates/global.md

 You still have the option to select the Starting View, from Kanban, MindMap, Timeline or Activty.

-Click `Next` to give your board a name and then `Save` and you’ll be taken to your new Board.
+Click `Next` to give your board a name and then `Save` and you will be taken to your new Board.

 ### Template Scheduling

 When creating a Board from a template that contains dates (due, start or end dates), you have the option move all of the dates so that the first or last date is on a particular day.
 For example, if you have a template for preparing for a business trip, you can reschedule your template so that all of your tasks are due before your date of departure.

 On the My Boards page, click the `+ Create` button.
 The `New Board` window will open.
 Search templates by name and select your template that contains dates.

 Click `Next`.

 You'll see an option to choose a `Starts on` or `Finishes on` date.
 Select the one that makes sense for your template.
 (This won't appear if there are no dates in your template.)
 Use the date picker to choose which day you'd like your dates to start or finish.

 <center>
 ![](./reschedule.png){ style="border: 1px lightgrey solid;"}